Mitchells & Butlers Plc (MAB) Ordinary 8 13/24p

 There have been some modest additions to the estate footprint.
 Given the supply still coming out the market, we support this move, as long as site selection is prioritised.
 Existing sites are also being upgraded, which looks to be an important contributor to the outperformance of its brands.

 The group looks well-placed to continue growing its market share.
 And the additional pressure that weaker competitors find themselves under could see those trends accelerate.
-However, we think the operational delivery of recent years has already been rewarded by the market.
-The challenging near-term outlook means that further catalysts may be few and far between.
+However, we think the valuation broadly reflects recent progress.
+Add in the near-term cost challenges, and the market may punish any sales weakness more severely than usual.

 Environmental, social and governance (ESG) risk